Suor/battle-brothers-mods/bro_studio/README.md

 # Bro Studio

-Allows to cutomize all sort of things during bro generation and level up:
+Allows to customize all sort of things during bro generation and level up:
 - talents
 - perk points
 - traits